Montana Earth Science Picture of the Week

 1. Alt, David and Donald W. Hyndman, (1986) Roadside Geology of Montana, Mountain Press Publishing, Missoula, Montana, 268-270.

-Below: Sediment from Glacial Lake Great Falls can be seen in the cut banks along Lower Holter Lake between Helena and Great Falls (part of the Missouri River).
+Below: Sediment from Glacial Lake Great Falls can also be seen in the cut banks along Lower Holter Lake between Helena and Great Falls (another stretch of the Missouri River).

 Term: varve